Integrability in the weak noise theory: Results and discussions

 The terminal condition \eqref{e.NS.p} does \emph{not} just follow from the calculus of variation.
 Indeed, the standard calculus of variation can show that $ \ptc $ is supported in $ \{\xi_1,\ldots,\xi_{\mm}\} $.
 However, knowing this fact alone \emph{does not} guarantee the terminal condition stated in \eqref{e.NS.p}.
 For example, we can add derivatives of delta functions without changing the support of $ \ptc $:

 \begin{rmk} The Martin--Siggia--Rose (MSR) formalism from physics offers a different way to perform the calculus of variation, which, at a heuristic level, produces the sum-of-delta $ \ptc $.
 This is carried out in Section~B in the supplementary material of \cite{krajenbrink21}.
 In the MSR formalism, one replaces the `hard' conditioning $ \qfn[\w](T,\xi_i)=e^{\alpha_i} $ in the variational problem~\eqref{e.minimization} with certain `soft' weights.
 The calculus of variation can show that any minimizer of the `soft' problem has a sum-of-delta terminal condition.
 Non-rigorously applying the inverse of a Legendre-like transform maps the minimizers of the soft problem to the hard problem.
-The last procedure is not rigorous because the Legendre-like transform is not bijective and the variational problems may have multiple minimizers.
+The last procedure is not rigorous because the Legendre-like transform is not bijective.
 It is an interesting question to explore whether one can use the MSR formalism to rigorously prove Theorem~\ref{t.NS}. \end{rmk}

 To gain an idea of how to proceed, let us examine the $ \mm=1 $ case and ask ourselves how to rule out the derivatives of $ \delta_{\xi_1} $.
 When $ \mm=1 $, the value of $ \q[\w](T,\Cdot) $ is conditioned only at one point $ \xi_1 $.
 In this case, any $ \w $ that minimizes the variational problem has a definite sign: either nonnegative everywhere or nonpositive everywhere.
 The cases happen when $ e^{\alpha_1} > \qfn[0](T,\xi_1) $ and when $ e^{\alpha_1} < \qfn[0](T,\xi_1) $ respectively.
 This property is intuitive to understand (and is in fact not difficult to prove): In order to shoot higher we need $ w \geq 0 $, and in order to shoot lower we need $ \w \leq 0 $.
 Recall that $ \p = \w/\q $ and that $ \q >0 $.
 Hence $ \w $ having a definite sign means the same for $ \p $.
 The fact that $ \p $ has a definite sign rules out the possibility of having derivatives of $ \delta_{\xi_1} $ in $ \ptc $.
 To see why, note that when $ T-t $ is small, we expect the solution of \eqref{e.NS.p} to approximate the solution of the backward heat equation.
-Solving the backward heat equation with the terminal condition $ \gamma_1 \delta_{\xi_1} + \gamma_{1,1} \delta'_{\xi_1} + \ldots $ shows that the solution has a definite sign only in the absence of the derivatives.
+Solving the backward heat equation with the terminal condition $ \gamma_1 \delta_{\xi_1} + \gamma_{1,1} \delta'_{\xi_1} + \ldots $ shows that the solution has a definite sign only in the absence of the derivatives of the delta functions.

 The discussion of the $ \mm=1 $ case suggests a way to proceed, but there is still an issue.
 When $ \mm >1 $, the function $ \w $ does \emph{not} have a definite sign in general.
 Indeed, when $ e^{\alpha_1}-\qfn[0](T,\xi_1) $, \ldots, $ e^{\alpha_{\mm}}-\qfn[0](T,\xi_{\mm}) $ do not all have the same sign, we do not expect $ \w $ to be everywhere nonnegative or nonpositive.